★★★★★ 5.0 (60 Reviews)

 Vapor barrier at all seams

-Waterproof membrane on floor & walls
+Waterproof membrane on floor and walls

 📌